 Non-Diplomatic Home-Based Staff (Technical and Administrative Staff)

 Duty-free articles for the personal and domestic use of members of the administrative and technical staff (Category A of Non-Diplomatic Home-Based Staff) and their families will only be granted within the first six month of their initial arrival to Brunei Darussalam.
 Subsequent importations are not exempted from duties and taxes.

-Foreign diplomatic missions and their diplomatic staff including members of the administrative and technical staff (Non-diplomatic home-based staff) are granted exemption from the following fees and duties and other charges under the Road Traffic Enactment on vehicles approved by the Ministry of Foreign Affairs and Trade: -
+Foreign diplomatic missions and their diplomatic staff including members of the administrative and technical staff (Non-diplomatic home-based staff) are granted exemption from the following fees and duties and other charges under the Road Traffic Enactment on vehicles approved by the Ministry of Foreign Affairs: -

 - Registration fee

 - Import duty

 - Driving test and examination and other fees